avaneev/prvhash/README.md

 ## Floating-Point PRNG ##

-The following expression can be used to convert 64-bit unsigned value to full-mantissa floating-point value, without introducing a bias:
+The following expression can be used to convert 64-bit unsigned value to full-mantissa floating-point value, without a truncation bias:

 	uint64_t rv = prvhash_core64( &Seed, &lcg, &Hash );
 	double v = ( rv >> ( 64 - 53 )) * 0x1p-53;